GluuFederation/docs-ce-prod/docs/source/user-management/ldap-sync.md

   * _Update and Validate Script:_ This button is used to test the operation and integrity of any custom script such as a Jython Script.

+### Using Cache Refresh with containers

+By default, Cache Refresh runs on the node specified in the Cache Refresh GUI in the `IP address` field.
+If CE or the external database is installed on a container such as Docker, that IP address could change, causing Cache Refresh to fail.
+To prevent this, a new method is now available in the Cache Refresh script, allowing administrators to add alternate startup logic to keep the process working as expected.

+To add custom start-up logic, follow these steps:

+  - Navigate to `Configuration` > `Manage Custom Scripts` > `Cache Refresh`
+  - Scroll down in the script until you find the new method:

+    ```

+    def getApiVersion(self):
+        return 3

+    def isStartProcess(self, configurationAttributes):
+        print "Cache refresh.
+Is start process method"

+        return True/False
+    ```

+  - Insert the custom startup logic in the line before `return True/False`

+When Cache Refresh runs, it'll first try to use the listed IPs to synchronize.
+If the IP check is successful, Cache Refresh will run.
+If it fails, it'll try again with the startup logic in the new method.